rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 Does not run for critters in the knockdown/out state.

 ```
-Item    arg0 - The pid of the weapon performing the attack.
+int     arg0 - The pid of the weapon performing the attack.
 (May be -1 if the attack is unarmed)
 Critter arg1 - The attacker
 Critter arg2 - The target
 int     arg3 - The amount of damage